AVAnnotate/documentation/pages/templates.md

 **Tags:** (optional) are pipe | separated; if a tag is unique across the project, include just the tag; if a tag belongs to multiple groups, the group must also be included with a colon (e.g., “Speakers: Allende Gossens, Salvador, 1908-1973 | Presidents: Allende Gossens, Salvador, 1908-1973 | Frei Montalva, Eduardo, 1911-1982 | Pinochet Ugarte, Augusto, 1915-2006”).<br>

 {: .warning }
-> **Important Note:** In the current version, tags are optional in the spreadsheeet upload but the header "tag" is required.
-Oterwise, the column can remain blank.
+> **Important Note:** In the current version, tags are optional in the spreadsheet upload, but the header "tag" is required.
+Otherwise, the column can remain blank.

 # Examples
 Sample Audio Spreadsheets -